johnmarinelli/cellular-automata-sfml/README.md

 - cmake

 ##Installation
 First, clone the repo.
 Then find and move your FindSFML.cmake (should be in <SFML directory>/cmake/Modules) into the build directory.
+Make.

 ##Usage
 You should now have a 'CA' file in your build directory.
 To use the program, type into the command line: